Camp Health Research Initiatives

 Active Research Projects

 ACN is conducting an ongoing research project to better understand camp-related fatigue.
 In Phase1 of the project, focus groups were conducted with camp nurses and directors in the spring of 2018 to better understand how fatigue is conceptualize and experienced in camp settings, as well as strategies for managing fatigue.
-Preliminary findings will be reported at the 2019 ACN Symposium.
-Look for more information about this exciting project.
+See the link to the infographic with Fatigue Study to the left.

 Concussions In the Camp Setting